Rip Van Winkle (1903 film): Plot

-These films were added to the National Film Registry by the Library of Congress in 1995 and featured on the DVD release More Treasures from American Film Archives, 1894-1931.
+These films were selected together for preservation in the National Film Registry by the Library of Congress in 1995 and featured on the DVD release More Treasures from American Film Archives, 1894-1931.

 Production

 The serial—filmed at Joseph Jefferson's summer home in Buzzards Bay, Massachusetts in August 1896—was filmed in wide shot with a one or two camera setup in 68 mm format with an aspect ratio of 1.36:1.
 American Mutoscope and Biograph Co. registered the copyright on February 4, 1897.
 The actor selected scenes that were largely pantomimed, eliminating the need for explanatory titles.

 Release

 The series was one of the films American Mutoscope offered to customers who purchased their projectors in September 1896.
 Exhibitors had the option of purchasing any or all of the eight scenes and were free to display them in any order.
 The films were so popular that the production company (which changed its name to the Biograph Company) edited the scenes into a single feature in 1903.
 Thanks to hit films like The Kiss (1896), Biograph became one of the most popular studios in the United States.